 Substitutions and Variations

-- Looking to add more protein?
-Add a can of beans, like kidney beans, black beans, or pinto beans into the filling.
+- Add beans: Add a can of beans, like kidney beans, black beans, white beans, or pinto beans into the filling.

-- Not a fan of red sauce on enchiladas?
-No worries!
-Try making this with green enchilada sauce or even queso dip!
+- Use a different sauce: If you want to use something other than red enchilada sauce, try making this with green enchilada sauce or even queso dip!
+Yum!